 In the late 1930s, two Chicago school librarians developed a program to test young readers’ knowledge of good literature.
 The program reached thousands of Chicago school children and was quickly turned into a weekly radio quiz program known as “The Battle of the Books.”
 Questions about characters, plots and settings were answered by teams representing public elementary schools.
 Answers were usually the titles of well-known fiction books and biographies.

 The Global Reading Challenge, designed by Terry Lason of Kalamazoo, MI, uses the Battle of the Books format and promotes the reading of fiction that celebrates the world’s diverse community.
 Mary Palmer brought the program with her from Kalamazoo Public Library.
 The first Seattle Global Reading Challenge was in 1995.

-We, as a Library system, continue to be committed to choosing books for our challenge that present diverse points of view, and which portray Immigrant, Native American, People of Color, perceived Disability, LGBTQ, Poverty and Homelessness experiences.
+We, as a Library system, continue to be committed to choosing books for our challenge that present many points of view, and which portray Immigrant, BIPOC, Neurodivergent, perceived Disability, LGBTQ+, Poverty and Homelessness experiences.
 We are interested in celebrating marginalized communities, opening the door to multicultural stories, and allowing kids the opportunity to engage in a perspective that may not be their own.

 Where does the money that funds this program come from?